rsksmart/armadillo/src/scripts/polling-fork/README.md

-# Armadillo pooling detector
+# Fork detector notifier

-The intention of this script is to check if there are forks in armadillo mainchain, given that a single fork (forking with just one block) is pretty common in RSK network because miners may be stuck and mining a wrong height.
+The present script periodically checks the branches detected by the armadillo monitor in order to notify of any suspicious activity.

-For this reason, a fork must have more than 3 elements, so this basically means that a fork is growing, creating a chain instead of just a lost block.
+Since one-block reorganizations are common in the RSK network, the length to trigger the notifications is set to 3 blocks minimum.
+Anything below that is ignored.

 ## Set up
 **``npm install``**